gritukan/hamkaas/lab1/README.md

 * To find $16 \times 16$ submatrix of the output matrix you need a larger (which size?) submatrix of the input matrix.
 Try to write a code in such a way that each thread does at most $3$ global memory accesses.
 If you want to add a little bit challenge, try to do it with $2$ accesses.

 When you are done, test your solution with `make 06-test`.
 If you see `All tests passed`, great job!

+Congratulations!
+You have completed the lab and now know how to write CUDA kernels.
+In the next lab, we will talk about how to make these kernels efficient.